tplioyMahhp/code_challenge/README.md

-# Code Challenge Readme
+# Code Challenge

-Welcome to the code challenge for the recruiting process!
+Welcome!
 This challenge consists of creating a Habit CRUD API using Python and Flask, and a Flutter app to consume the API and provide basic functionality for managing habits.

 ## Task Description